v-exec/Purity/README.md

 #### Running _Purity_ In A Subfolder

-In the case of running _Purity_ in a subfolder, rather than the root directory of a site, the main/root `.htaccess` must be modified so that:
+In the case of running _Purity_ in a subfolder, rather than the root directory of a site, the main/root `.htaccess` must be modified so that the following lines:

 ```
 RewriteRule ^(.*)$ $1.php